 The oral hearing was held in Thetford Mines on April 6th, 2006.
-This file was heard with file RT # 1223 (NOV# 0405QC0009) and the Respondent's evidence is the same for both files.
+This file was heard with file RT # 1219 (NOV# 0405QC0008).

-The Applicant was represented by its President, Mr. Jean-Guy Fortier.
+The Applicant was represented by its President, Mr. Jean-Claude Manningham.

-Evidence for the Applicant was given by Mr. Fortier, Mr. Jean-Claude Manningham and Dr. Yanick Dubois.
+Evidence for the Applicant was given by Mr. Jean-Guy Fortier, Mr. Manningham and Mr. Richard Allard.